openimis/openimis_docs/web_app_vb_user_manual.rst

     `Image 120 - Selected record (blue), hovered records (yellow) - Contributions Panel`

   In the second **Payer** column of Contributions data grid, there is a link showing (institutional) payer of the contribution on the corresponding row.
-When the link is clicked; a popup browser window (:ref:`image121`) will open up showing the details of the payer in read-only mode.
+When the link is clicked; a popup browser window (:ref:`Image 121<image121>`) will open up showing the details of the payer in read-only mode.

   .. _image121:
   .. figure:: /img/user_manual/image95.png